ASICS GT 2000 4 Review Facts

 •Heel Clutching System cups the heel to keep it in place and prevent slippage

-The ASICS GT-2000 4 is a high quality, high performance shoe that is designed to go the distance and get runners to any marathon finish line.
+The ASICS GT-2000 4 is a high quality, high-performance shoe that is designed to go the distance and get runners to any marathon finish line.
 Unfortunately, this shoe does not seem to live up to expectations.
-While it has several notable features that are appealing to runners looking to protect both their feet and their knees and a smoother transition throughout the mid foot strike, quite a few athletes feel dissatisfied with the overall fit and feel.
-The FluidRide technology integrated in the midsole does offer comfort and the modernized heel counter does secure the heel offering improved support helping reduce overpronation; however, this shoe feels heavy and snug and does not seem to inspire confidence.
-The lacing system is touted as top notch and there are some that do clearly enjoy this shoe claiming it is supportive and dependable and feel that the GT2000 4 is a good shoe for them.
+While it has several notable features that are appealing to runners looking to protect both their feet and their knees and a smoother transition throughout the mid-foot strike, quite a few athletes feel dissatisfied with the overall fit and feel.
+The FluidRide technology integrated into the midsole does offer comfort and the modernized heel counter does secure the heel offering improved support helping reduce overpronation; however, this shoe feels heavy and snug and does not seem to inspire confidence.
+The lacing system is touted as top notch and there are some that do clearly enjoy this shoe claiming it is supportive and dependable and feels that the GT2000 4 is a good shoe for them.

-Shoe drop is determined by the differential between the the measurements of the forefoot's and heel's distance to the ground.
+Shoe drop is determined by the differential between the measurements of the forefoot's and heel's distance to the ground.
 The outsole of the women's GT2000 4 is 11mm at the toe and 21mm at the heel.
-The men's is 12mm at the toe and 22mm at the heel.
-This yieelp drop of 10mm.
+The men's is 12mm at the toe and 22mm at the heel, with drop of 10mm.
 Many runners find this to be a traditionally comfortable drop to keep them moving forward in comfort and with less inclination to injury.